SeanCavill/DAT602Project/README.md

 # DAT602Project

-Password in test class will need to be set to MYSQL workbench pw
+Password in DBACCESS class will need to be set to MYSQL workbench pw